Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Learning the Coulomb potential

 which results in

-For simplicity, label the four necessary points by $\j\in\{0:3\}$.
+To solve the above system of linear equations, we require maximally eight points with index $\j$ labeled by $j\in\{0:7\}$ for simplicity.
 Then, these points and the corresponding estimated local averages reduce to the linear system

 Here it is important to mention that the matrix and the vector $c$ are fully characterized.
 As before, note that $(\cdot)^T$ denotes the transpose of the vectors.
-The algorithm looks then as follows, first the area $[0,L]^3$ is partitioned in $8^3=64$ boxes and partitioned (except for one box) in triples as explained in \Cref{fig:initial-states}.
+The algorithm then looks as follows: First the area $[0,L]^3$ is divided into $8^3=512$ boxes and partitioned (except for two boxes) in triples as explained in \Cref{fig:initial-states}.
 Then, \Cref{protocol} is executed for any triple in $\Jf$ separately.
 Via this sequential scheme, we have learned all weighted averages $\omega_{\j}$ for the partition of $512$ boxes.
-From there, we calculate the variables defined in \Cref{eq:single-Coulomb-redefinition} and appropriately choose four vector $p_{\mathbf{i}\j}$ so that the linear system is well-conditioned, i.e.~errors propagate linearly (see \Cref{appx-sec:Coulomb} for details). \end{proof}
+From there, we calculate the variables defined in \Cref{eq:single-Coulomb-redefinition} and appropriately choose four vectors $p_{\mathbf{i}\j}$ so that the linear system is well-conditioned, i.e., errors propagate linearly (see \Cref{appx-sec:Coulomb} for details). \end{proof}

+\begin{remark} Beyond the given Coulomb potential in $3$ dimensions, one can extend the above result to any radially symmetric potential.
+This is achieved by a simple optimization method and finding the approximate intersection of $d+1$ spheres for dimension $d$ (see \Cref{appx-rmk:extension-single-mode}).

-\begin{remark} We would like to make two remarks.
-First, the partition of $[0,L]^3$ into boxes can be refined in various ways; here it was simply chosen to be $8^3$ in order to simplify the notation and the argument. \end{remark}
+The partition of $[0,L]^3$ into boxes can be refined in various ways; here it was simply chosen to be $8^3$ in order to simplify the notation and the argument. \end{remark}